-Block Storage provides high-performance, persistent storage volumes that can be attached to bare metal servers on the Latitude.sh platform.
+Block storage provides high-performance, persistent storage volumes that can be attached to bare metal servers on the Latitude.sh platform.
 It ensures data is retained independently of server lifecycle, making it ideal for workloads requiring flexible, portable data management.

-Block Storage is optimized for fast access and seamless integration, offering a reliable way to manage data-intensive applications with the flexibility to attach and detach across different servers.
+Block storage is optimized for fast access and seamless integration, offering a reliable way to manage data-intensive applications with the flexibility to attach and detach across different servers.

-Creating Block Storage
+Creating Block storage

 Create volume